 - domestic cleaning agents contain reducing substances.
 Use of these substances leads to false low readings when measuring chlorine/bromine/chlorine dioxide/ozone.
-To exclude this measurement error, the glassware must not cause any chlorine loss.
-Therefore the cuvettes must be stored in a sodium hypochlorite solution (0.1 g/l) for one hour and then thoroughly rinsed with deionised water.Volle. - 2.
+To exclude this measurement error, the cuvettes must not contain any substances that have a chlorine demand.
+Therefore the cuvettes must be stored in a sodium hypochlorite solution (0.1 g/l) for one hour and then thoroughly rinsed with deionised water. - 2.
 For the relevant specification of free chlorine and total chlorine use a separate set of cuvettes for each determination (see EN ISO 7393-2, section.
-5.3). - When preparing water samples you must avoid the outgassing of chlorine/chlorine dioxide, e.g. by pipetting and shaking.
-This applies particularly for the dissolved gases chlorine dioxide and ozone, especially at temperatures > 30 °C. You must carry out the analysis immediately after taking the sample.
+5.3).